 I don’t have the answer.
 It does freak me out to have to have these conversations with members of my own family, but I am committed.
 I’m not going to stop.

 RM: As you were growing up and encountering different aspects of American culture and Mexican culture, sometimes you were made to feel not American enough and sometimes you were made to feel not Mexican enough.
 But in your memoir, you say that you see yourself in many stories that you’ve encountered: from Vietnamese refugees to Salvadoran immigrants.
 What identity ties you together with so many of these different groups?

 MH: I think about that.
 Is it just feeling like the other?
 Is it that notion of invisibility?
 Maybe it’s the capacity to listen—it’s something that I do really well in my profession, but I think as humans, we all have to work on it.

 People are asked very rarely to talk about themselves.
 When I’m interviewing people, they assume, “I don’t have an interesting story.”
 And then they start telling these stories and—wow!
 I find myself reacting like that to most people I meet.
 I love people’s stories and I wish that we would tell each other more of our stories, that people would feel prouder of these stories and less ashamed.
 It’s going to make us be better human beings and neighbors, the more we tell our stories authentically.
 That means that you have to ask people, “Tell me your story,” then you have to listen.
 And then you have to be prepared to tell your own.

-Regina Munch is an assistant editor at Commonweal.
+Regina Munch is an associate editor at Commonweal.